NicholasDKManning/Data-Structures-N-Algorithms/README.md

 # Data Structures and Algorithms

 This repository is a curated collection of data structures, algorithms, and common coding patterns used in technical interviews and competitive programming.
-It's designed as a personal reference while solving problems on platforms like LeetCode, HackerRank, and CodeSignal.
+It's designed as a personal reference while solving problems on platforms like LeetCode, HackerRank, and GeeksforGeeks.

 ### What's Included:
 - ✅ Fundamental data structures (arrays, stacks, queues, hash maps, linked lists, trees, graphs, etc.)